 Jason Segel is the auteur of the film, writing it partially based on his own romantic misadventures and starring it.
 The movie is also a Judd Apatow production and very much on-brand: a schlubby man-baby matures into personal and romantic adulthood.

 Let’s follow that thread for a moment: Though it’s a distinctly Apatow film in most ways, there are a few key differences in Forgetting Sarah Marshall.
-This time, the man needs to reject the conventional middle class nuclear family life with steady, boring, “grown up” job in favor of a personal passion dream project.
-Peter’s growth is in rejecting the messy long time relationship in favor of the new love; his heart is opened not by accepting and fixing the broken relationship, but by moving on.
+This time, the man needs to reject the conventional middle class nuclear family life as well as the steady, boring, “grown up” job in favor of a personal passion dream project.
+Peter’s growth is in letting go of the messy long time relationship in favor of the new love; his heart is opened not by accepting and fixing the broken relationship, but by moving on.
 So, in some ways, it’s actually kind of the opposite of a movie like Knocked Up which champions the traditional job and family structure as a sign of maturity.